 In 2005 it moved to the Chinnor and Princes Risborough Railway and in 2007 to the Battlefield Line at Shackerstone.

-In January 2015 it moved on to the Rushden, Higham and Wellingborough Railway where it is currently operational.
+In January 2015 it moved on to the Rushden, Higham and Wellingborough Railway where it was operational.

 In mid 2018 the locomotive was put up for sale and was still available for purchase in March 2019.